philrz/zed-datasource/README.md

 Per the approach, we see that the date stamp is repeated for the measurement of each of the six different fuel types.
-Also, being CSV data, this date field begins life as a mere string and therefore should be converted to the Zed `time` type as we're storing it in the lake.
+Also, being CSV data, this date field begins life as a mere string and therefore should be transformed to the Zed `time` type as we store it in the lake.
 This will allow the values to be used in time range selections in Grafana that will then be used in the generated Zed queries that gather points for plotting.

-Taking this into account, we'll perform some preprocessing with `zq` to prepare the timestamp field and also isolate a subset of the fields, then ultimately load the data into a pool in our Zed lake.
-For convenience, we'll use `ts` as the name of the converted time field since this is the plugin's default.
+Taking this into account, we'll perform some preprocessing with [`zq`](https://zed.brimdata.io/docs/commands/zq) to prepare the timestamp field and also isolate a subset of the fields, then ultimately load the data into a pool in our Zed lake.
+For convenience, we'll use `ts` as the name of the transformed time field since this is the plugin's default.

 ```